 But that’s high for this former English teacher now a blogging stay-at-home mom.

 Why not make our own fresh wreath this year?
-Anyone with a evergreen tree, a few dollars and 30 minutes can make a festive wreath.
+Anyone with an evergreen tree, a few dollars, and 30 minutes can make a festive wreath.

 So that lavender, magnolia or herb wreath you’ve been dying to try your hand at uses the exact same method you’ll learn about today.

-Fresh wreaths make a wonderful gift for your mom, the hostess, a special teacher, neighbor or a close friend.
+Fresh wreaths make a wonderful gift for your mom, the hostess, a special teacher, a neighbor, or a close friend.

 Once you’ve gathered the supplies, we’re talking 20-40 minutes of time per wreath.